MicrosoftDocs/playfab-docs/playfab-docs/sdks/sdkgenerator/quickstart.md

 `<targetName>=<targetOutputLocation>`

 Where `<targetName>` is one of the supported SDK targets, and `<targetOutputLocation>` is a path to a directory to generate the SDK in.

+> [!NOTE]
-Note: Make sure there are no spaces between the arguments and the equals sign.
+> Make sure there are no spaces between the arguments and the equals sign.

 ### API-Spec Location: